 - Deadhead your flowering perennials and allotment bedding plant displays to encourage repeat flowering through the entire summer.

 - Plant any spare marigolds and tagetes near tomatoes to help deter whitefly.
 Flowering companion plants help attract pollinating insects to your vegetable patch too.

 - Try leaving a vegetable plant in the ground to ‘go over’ and flower.
 Not only are parsnip and brassica flowers particularly lovely to look at, they attract pollinators and allow you to save your own seeds.

 - Stake tall summer flowering bulbs like gladioli to prevent the stems snapping on windy days.

 - Direct sow Chinese cabbage ‘F1 Natsuki’ this month.
 Harvest the sweet, tender heads 35 – 45 days after sowing, and stir fry whilst they’re small.
 Make a late sowing of spring cabbage for harvesting next spring too.
 I like ‘Wheelers Imperial’.
-If you have club root in your soil, try this club root collection.

 - Sow other brassicas like broccoli and cauliflower in early July for a harvest next spring.
 These hardy plants will mature and overwinter out on the plot.

 - Make sowings of turnip ‘Purple Top Milan’, pak choi and kohlrabi ‘Purple and White Vienna Mix’ for quick maturing crops that’ll be ready at the end of this summer.